Whisky-App/whisky-book/src/game-support/Touhou-06-eosd.md

 {{#template ../templates/rating.md status=Silver installs=No opens=Yes}}

+# Setup
-You will need to copy the installed game from somewhere else.
+Since the game's installer crashes, you will need to copy an already installed game from somewhere else into the bottle.

 ## Sound Effect Lag Fix